finos/open-source-readiness/docs/bok/Artifacts/CLAs-And-DCOs.md

 - CLAs require contributors to _sign a legal agreement_, which can be a barrier to entry for some contributors.
 - DCOs, on the other hand, require only a simple _sign-off_ line, which is easier for contributors to understand and comply with.

+So, DCOs are "easier", but they are not without risk: if it turns out a developer in fact did not have permission to contribute (or may just didn't understand what they were signing), and then contributed something they should not have, there could be complex and expensive unwinding of the contribution that would need to occur, that could even lead to litigation.

+Organizations using DCO may want to track which of their developers have made contributions via a DCO for compliance and audit reasons.

 Ultimately, the choice between a CLA and a DCO depends on the needs of the project and its contributors.

 ## Further Reading